Alderweireld says World Cup show proved Spurs snub unfair | Malay Mail

 “I wanted to show that I'm still Toby, same as in November.”

-Alderweireld has been linked with a move to several European clubs and the full-back says he is uncertain about his future although he is planning to start next season at Tottenham.
+Alderweireld has been linked with a move to several European clubs and the centreback says he is uncertain about his future although he is planning to start next season at Tottenham.